 If 60 people need to take action, and 40 people need to know about it.
 Is an email the right communication method?
-Just think how many replies, and forwards that is going to generate.
+Just think about how many replies and forwards are going to generate.

 While harder to enforce, you should still try to consider who the email is sent “To:” and who is “CC’d:” Adopt the same rules as internal email and adapt as necessary.